 SEEQ is a 9-factor omnibus student rating form that has been heavily researched by nearly one million surveyed respondents as being appropriate for determining teaching effectiveness over diverse settings.
 We offer this teaching tool to all Penn State instructors.
 Instructors commonly use this tool for collecting mid-semester feedback from their students.

-The SEEQ survey is now available to all instructors from the Learning Object Repository (LOR) in ANGEL.
-Use the instructions in the following link to import the SEEQ survey into your course, browsing to find Mid-Semester Feedback Survey and checking the SEEQ survey box (http://kb.its.psu.edu/cms/article/531).
-The SEEQ is set to be anonymous and we recommend instructors do not change this setting because students may provide more honest feedback if their names are not associated with their responses.
-Within ANGEL, you can analyze your SEEQ data by following the instructions available at http://kb.its.psu.edu/cms/article/72.
+The SEEQ survey is available to all instructors in Canvas.
+Use the instructions below to import the SEEQ survey into your course.
+The SEEQ is set to be anonymous and we recommend you not change this setting because students may provide more honest feedback if their names are not associated with their responses.